DiscipleTools/Documentation/hosting/cron.md

 For WPEngine.com: see this section in their documentatian [https://wpengine.com/support/wp-cron-wordpress-scheduling/#WP_Engine_Alternate_Cron](https://wpengine.com/support/wp-cron-wordpress-scheduling/#WP_Engine_Alternate_Cron)
 They will do everything for you.
-Note each subsite on a multisite needs its own request.

 For other hosting services: we recommend googling the name of you hosting service along with "Replace WordPress Cron"